prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_XMax(Geometry) -> double

-    Returns X maxima of a bounding box of a geometry.
+    Returns the X maximum of the geometry's bounding box.

 .. function:: ST_YMax(Geometry) -> double

-    Returns Y maxima of a bounding box of a geometry.
+    Returns the Y maximum of the geometry's bounding box.

 .. function:: ST_XMin(Geometry) -> double

-    Returns X minima of a bounding box of a geometry.
+    Returns the X minimum of the geometry's bounding box.

 .. function:: ST_YMin(Geometry) -> double

-    Returns Y minima of a bounding box of a geometry.
+    Returns the Y minimum of the geometry's bounding box.

 .. function:: ST_StartPoint(Geometry) -> point

     Returns the first point of a LineString geometry as a Point.
-    This is a shortcut for ST_PointN(geometry, 1).
+    This is a shortcut for ``ST_PointN(geometry, 1)``.

-.. function:: simplify_geometry(Geometry, double) -> Geometry

-    Returns a "simplified" version of the input geometry using the Douglas-Peucker algorithm.
-    Will avoid creating derived geometries (polygons in particular) that are invalid.

 .. function:: ST_EndPoint(Geometry) -> point

     Returns the last point of a LineString geometry as a Point.
-    This is a shortcut for ST_PointN(geometry, ST_NumPoints(geometry)).
+    This is a shortcut for ``ST_PointN(geometry, ST_NumPoints(geometry))``.

 .. function:: ST_X(Point) -> double